-Your Beneficiaries are eligible for coverage when You have listed them on the enrollment form or on subsequent change forms and the Claims Administrator has enrolled them in coverage under the Plan.
+Your Beneficiaries are eligible for coverage when You have listed them on the enrollment form or on subsequent change forms and the Plan Sponsor has enrolled them in coverage under the Plan.
+Your newly Eligible Domestic Partner who is not an Oregon-Registered Domestic Partner is eligible for coverage when a domestic partnership is established and an enrollment form or a subsequent change form is submitted to the Plan Sponsor along with an affidavit of qualifying domestic partnership.
+"Established" means the date on which the conditions described below are met.
 Dependents are limited to the following:

 - The person to whom You are legally married (spouse). - Your Oregon-Registered Domestic Partner.
-Oregon-Registered Domestic Partnership means a contract, in accordance with Oregon law, entered into in person between two individuals of the same sex who are at least 18 years of age, who are otherwise capable and at least one of whom is a resident of Oregon. - Your (or Your spouse's or Your Eligible Domestic Partner's) child who is under age 26 and who meets any of the following criteria: - Your (or Your spouse's or Your Eligible Domestic Partner's) natural child, stepchild, adopted child or child legally placed with You (or Your spouse or Your Eligible Domestic Partner) for adoption; - a child for whom You (or Your spouse or Your Eligible Domestic Partner) have court-appointed legal guardianship; or - a child for whom You (or Your spouse or Your Eligible Domestic Partner) are required to provide coverage by a legal qualified medical child support order (QMCSO).
+Oregon-Registered Domestic Partnership means a contract, in accordance with Oregon law, entered into in person between two individuals of the same sex who are at least 18 years of age, who are otherwise capable and at least one of whom is a resident of Oregon.

-- the child is a Beneficiary immediately before their 26th birthday; or - the child's 26th birthday preceded Your Effective Date and the child has been continuously covered as Your dependent on group coverage since that birthday.
+- Your domestic partner who is not an Oregon-Registered Domestic Partner, provided that all of the following conditions are met: - You have completed, executed and submitted an affidavit of qualifying domestic partnership form with regard to Your domestic partner; - both You and Your domestic partner are age 18 or older; - You and Your domestic partner share a close, personal relationship and are responsible for each other's common welfare; - neither You nor Your domestic partner is legally married to anyone else or has had another domestic partner within the 30 days immediately before enrollment of Your domestic partner; - You and Your domestic partner share the same regular and permanent residence and intend to continue doing so indefinitely; - You and Your domestic partner share joint financial responsibility for Your basic living expenses, including food, shelter and medical expenses; and - You and Your domestic partner are not more closely related by blood than would bar marriage in Your state of residence. - Your (or Your spouse's or Your Eligible Domestic Partner's) child who is under age 26 and who meets any of the following criteria: - Your (or Your spouse's or Your Eligible Domestic Partner's) natural child, stepchild, adopted child or child legally placed with You (or Your spouse or Your Eligible Domestic Partner) for adoption; - a child for whom You (or Your spouse or Your Eligible Domestic Partner) have court-appointed legal guardianship; or - a child for whom You (or Your spouse or Your Eligible Domestic Partner) are required to provide coverage by a legal qualified medical child support order (QMCSO). - Your (or Your spouse's or Your Eligible Domestic Partner's) child who is age 26 or over and incapable of self-support because of developmental disability, mental illness or physical disability that began before the child's 26th birthday.
+You must complete and submit the Claims Administrator's affidavit of dependent eligibility form, with written evidence of the child's incapacity, within 31 days of the later of the child's 26th birthday or Your Effective Date and either: - the child is a Beneficiary immediately before their 26th birthday; or - the child's 26th birthday preceded Your Effective Date and the child has been continuously covered as Your dependent on group coverage since that birthday.